jandiralceu/repo_viewer/README.md

 # Repo viewer

-A simple app, for github users, to starts repositories, visualize starred repositories, find repositories and see details.
+A simple app, for github users, to stars repositories, visualize starred repositories, find repositories and see details.